Last updated Monday 11 January 2021

-Our whole lives have changed in a matter of days, so feeling worried or anxious is understandable and normal.
+Our whole lives have changed, so feeling worried or anxious is understandable and normal.
 There is so much uncertainty in our lives and things can feel out of our control.
 Although it is natural to want to read everything about COVID-19, try to find space for other things such as speaking with friends and family using the telephone or technology and doing relaxing activities online.
 Try to eat healthily and use your daily exercise slot, if you can.
 If you have any concerns about a bleed or anything relating to your bleeding disorder, do not hesitate to call your haemophilia centre.
 You can find more advice about how to look after your mental health here.

 The Haemophilia Society is open – we are here to help